adriangohjw/adriangohjw/_studies/2025-01-31-dns-for-developers.markdown

 - Designed with a leader/follower model (primary/secondary)
 - All servers should reply with the same DNS data.
 It's kept in sync through a process called zone transfers.
+- FYI: Many DNS providers do not actually use zone transfer but their own proprietary database replication mechanism.

 ```bash
 dig adriangohjw.com SOA +short